 There are a few ways to get to Myanmar depending on your budget and travel preferences.
 The most popular way to enter Myanmar is by flying into Yangon International Airport, which is served by many major airlines.
 You can also fly into Mandalay or Bagan, which are smaller airports with fewer international flight options.

 If you're looking for a more adventurous way to travel, you can take a bus or train from Thailand, Laos, or China.
 This is a great option if you're on a budget and have the time to explore Myanmar at a slower pace.

-Agriculture is one the main income for most of the people in Myanmar, improving agriculture output is one of the key elements to help to lift people out of poverty in this country.
+Agriculture contributes to more then 20% of Myanmar's economy and is one the main income sources for most of the poor people in Myanmar, improving agriculture output is one of the key elements to help to lift people out of poverty in this country.
 Rice is the most important crop that contributes to the GDP.
 Beans, Pulses and increasingly maize are other main crops that are farmed.